IBM-Swift-Sunset/Kitura-Credentials-Sample/README.md

 KituraCredentialsDemo application is a sample iOS application that shows the client side of authentication with OAuth tokens.
 After signing in using either Facebook or Google the user can request private data from Kitura-Credentials-Sample server.
 The app sends a request to /private/api/data with either Facebook or Google OAuth token.

-### 1. Create an application instance on Facebook or Google
+### 1. Create an application instance on Facebook and Google
 In order to enable Facebook and Google sign in the app, you have to create application instances.

 ##### Facebook